Model Predictive Robustness of Signal Temporal Logic Predicates: Gaussian Process Regression

-The discriminative capabilities of regression models highly depend on the selection of the feature variables \cite[Sec.~7.5]{williams2006gaussian}.
-We define the observation of the feature variables $\mathbf{z}$ in four categories as listed in Tab.~\ref{tab:feature_variables}, which are either rule-related or commonly used for learning-based algorithms, e.g., in \cite{commonroad-rl, gindele2010probabilistic}.
-To compute $\Delta_{\flat}$ or $\Delta_{\mathcal{L}^c}$, we use the signed distance from the vehicle center to its closest point at the boundary $\flat$ or the bounds of lane $\mathcal{L}^c$.
+A GP is a collection of random variables such that any finite subset of those variables is jointly Gaussian distributed~\cite[Def.~2.1]{williams2006gaussian}.
+The discriminative capabilities of GP regression models highly depend on the selection of the feature variables~\cite[Sec.~7.5]{williams2006gaussian}.
+We group the measurements of the feature variables ${z}$ in four categories as listed in Tab.~\ref{tab:feature_variables}, which are either rule-related or commonly used for learning-based algorithms, e.g., in \cite{commonroad-rl, gindele2010probabilistic}. {It should be noted that the feature variables pertain solely to the evaluating time step.
+Consequently, there is no necessity for Monte Carlo simulation, as discussed in Sec.~\ref{subsec:mc}, for inferring robustness online.} To avoid false negatives and false positives of the robustness prediction, i.e., to ensure the soundness (cf. Prop.~\ref{prop:soundness}), we rectify the regression output using the characteristic function (cf. Def.~\ref{def:char_func}) to obtain the estimated \RobName robustness $\tilde{\rho}^{\MP}_p$ as: